zappascout/devil_notes-sources/docs/notes_12_devil.md

 ==the UK Government Digital Service, recognized as the best in the world at public software==:
+On which they have effectively [written the Agile manual][agile].
 True.
-Jennifer Pahlka, who founded the USGDS, spent much time in London with "GDS", as it is known within UK government, and still regards it as the gold standard for developers of inclusive public software—despite few Brits knowing it exists.
+Jennifer Pahlka, who founded the USGDS, spent much time in London with "GDS", as it is known within UK government, and still regards it as the gold standard for developers of inclusive public software, even tears up a little as she talks about her time there—despite few Brits knowing it exists.
 In fact, the reality is worse, because most Brits know only of giant public sector software debacles like the failed overhaul of NHS software, which had to be abandoned in 2008 at a reported cost of £700m to taxpayers (see "[Government loses £700m NHS IT legal battle with Fujitsu][fuji].")
 What they—and "they" included *me* until very recently—won't have known is that, not uncommonly, the NHS job had been handed to the private sector for doctrinaire reasons.
-And the private sector fucked up (as it does no more nor less often than government, it seems to me).
-In an interview on BBC Radio 4, Mike Bracken, founder of UK GDS, ridiculed government ministers' touting of "blockchain" as a solution to the Northern Ireland border problem after Brexit, noting that ministers often tout big tech solutions they don't understand, sold to them by interested private parties as solutions to social and political problems that require social and political action.
+And the private sector bollixed up (as it does no less often than government, it seems to me).
+In an interview on BBC Radio 4, Mike Bracken, founder of UK GDS, ridiculed government ministers' touting of "blockchain" as a solution to the Northern Ireland border problem after Brexit, noting that ministers often tout big tech solutions they don't understand, sold to them by interested private parties as solutions to social and political problems that require messy social and political action.
 >Like many governments in the world, in the UK we are really good at civic technology, we're good at developing social technologies.
 Like many governments, we're also still trapped in a decades-long era of 'big IT' where we think a big solution that takes many years to develop will be a panacea for problems that we have in society.
 He pointed out that wildly successful technologies like the NHS *Couch to 5k* app, which has helped millions of people to take up jogging and improve their health without recourse to medicine, were produced by small teams at relatively little expense.
 [fuji]:https://www.bbc.com/news/uk-politics-28464002

-==UK Government Digital Service, recognized as the best in the world at public software==:
-On which they have effectively [written the
-Agile manual][agile].
 [agile]:https://www.gov.uk/service-manual/agile-delivery>

 ###239